pgRouting/pgrouting/src/contraction/doc/contraction.rst

         Level 2:

-            :math:`L2_v` is not empty,therefore on *level 2* contraction, vertex 2 gets deleted, and will add a new edge(shortcut) with an id=-1 and cost=2,between vertex 1 and vertex 3.
+            :math:`L2_v` is not empty, therefore on *level 2* contraction, vertex 2 gets deleted, and will add a new edge(shortcut) with an id = -1 and cost=2, between vertex 1 and vertex 3.

             removed_vertices = {(e, -1):{2}}